 The results are lively, stimulating, and very pleasing to the eye.
 Gesture drawing usually falls into this category.

-2. Graphic Line Art Drawing
+2. Graphic Line Contour Drawing

-Describes the use of bold lines, usually, but not exclusively, drawn in pen and ink.
+This type of contour drawing describes the use of bold lines, usually, but not exclusively, drawn in pen and ink.
 The artist will typically sketch the outline lightly in pencil before drawing over the lines with ink.

 Graphic line art is notable for dramatic contrasts and dynamic poses.
 Manga and Marvel comic hero illustrations fall into this category.